US military strikes another Houthi-controlled site after warning ships to avoid parts of Red Sea

 U.S. military and White House officials said they expected the Houthis to try to strike back.

-The U.S.-led bombardment — launched in response to a recent campaign of drone and missile attacks on commercial ships in the vital Red Sea — killed at least five people and wounded six, the Houthis said.
+The U.S.-led bombardment came in response to a recent campaign of drone and missile attacks on commercial ships in the vital Red Sea.
+It killed at least five people and wounded six, the Houthis said.
 The U.S. said the strikes, in two waves, took aim at targets in 28 different locations across Houthi-controlled areas of Yemen.

-“We will make sure that we respond to the Houthis if they continue this outrageous behavior along with our allies," Biden told reporters during a stop in Emmaus, Pennsylvania.

-Asked if he believes the Houthis are a terrorist group, Biden responded, “I think they are.”
-The president in a later exchange with reporters during a stop in Allentown, Pennsylvania, said whether the Houthis are redesignated as such was “irrelevant.”

 “They’re wrong, and I sent up this morning when the strikes occurred exactly what happened," Biden said.